baycom/rps/README.md

 ## Over The Air (OTA) Updates

 There is a shell script called 'deploy' which generates a suitable configuration file for OTA.
-For proper OTA operation you have to increase the VERSION_NUMBER in version.h.
+For proper OTA operation you have to increase the VERSION_NUMBER in version.h for every new version.
+Set your update server location at UPDATE_URL in update.h.

 ## Building the code